Welcome to the Saltair Inn

 All rates assume double occupancy, as each of our rooms can only accommodate two people.
 Children are always welcome at the Saltair Inn, but it will be necessary for families traveling with more than two people (of any age) to reserve multiple rooms.
 One person in each room must be at least 18 years old.

-For the comfort of all guests, the Saltair is a smoke-free and pet-free establishment.
+For the comfort of all guests, the Saltair Inn is a smoke-free and pet-free establishment.

-Fresh-brewed, locally roasted gourmet coffee provided by Crooked Porch Coffee Roasters will be ready by 6:30 AM for early risers.
-Grab a cup before breakfast to enjoy on the 1,500 square foot deck, or stroll down the back lawn to the water's edge.
-Adirondack chairs set at the shoreline offer the perfect place to enjoy the morning and hatch a plan for which of Acadia's natural treasures you will enjoy that day.
+Fresh-brewed, locally roasted gourmet coffee provided by Crooked Porch Coffee Roasters will be ready by 7:00 AM.
+Grab a cup before breakfast to enjoy on the waterfront covered porch or dining deck, or stroll down the back lawn to the water's edge.
+Adirondack chairs set at the shoreline offer the perfect place to start your day.

-Breakfast will be served from 8:00 AM to 9:30 AM, and may include an offering of fresh fruit, freshly baked muffins and pastries, juice, tea and coffee, and one of Matt and Kristi's favorite hot dishes such as wild Maine blueberry pancakes, eggs benedict or a breakfast strata.
+Breakfast is served from 8:00 AM to 9:30 AM, and may include an offering of fresh fruit, freshly baked muffins and pastries, juice, tea, coffee, and one of Matt and Kristi's favorite hot dishes such as wild Maine blueberry pancakes, eggs benedict or a breakfast strata.
 Hot and cold cereals and yogurt are available upon request.
 We are happy to accommodate your specific dietary needs.
 Please let us know in advance so we can be prepared.

-Depending on current weather conditions, breakfast may be served on the rear deck overlooking Frenchman Bay, or in the formal dining room accompanied by a cheery fire.
+Depending on current weather conditions, breakfast will be served on the rear deck overlooking Frenchman Bay, at one of the small intimate tables in the sunroom, or in the formal dining room accompanied by a cheery fire.
+You may also arrange to pick up your breakfast on a tray for you to enjoy in the privacy of your room.

-Matt and Kristi first met in the halls of W.T.
+Matt and Kristi first met at W.T.
 Woodson Highschool in Fairfax, Virginia in 1988.
 They began their courtship the summer between their junior and senior years, and continued to see each other as often as they could while Kristi attended Longwood College and Matt, the Virginia Military Institute.

 Upon graduation, Matt began working as a civil engineer for a small firm in Manassas, Virginia while Kristi earned her Master's degree in Forensic Science from the George Washington University in Washington, DC.
 Kristi spent the next ten years working in the DNA Laboratory of the FBI, ultimately becoming a Forensic Examiner.
 They married in 1996 and settled in Manassas, Virginia.

 They discovered Bar Harbor while visiting Matt's parents, who moved there in 1992.
 After that, they began taking trips to Bar Harbor at least once or twice a year.
-Enamored by the quaint New England village and amazed by the stunning beauty of Acadia National Park, it wasn't long before the desire took hold to make Bar Harbor their home.
+Enchanted by the quaint New England village and captivated by the majesty of Acadia National Park, it wasn't long before the desire took hold to make Bar Harbor their home.
 They left their lives in Virginia behind, and purchased Saltair in December of 2005.
 It was a vacant house when they began their stewardship, but has come to life with a myriad of guests since April 2006.

 "Saltair" was built in 1887 as a guest house for William and Elizabeth Rice of Massachusetts and New York.
 Mr. Rice was an investor and businessman.
 Mrs. Rice was one of the founding benefactors of what is now the MDI Hospital.
 Saltair was one of six summer "cottages" the Rice's built in the section of West Street known as the West Street Historical District, which includes 17 properties listed on the National Register of Historic Places.
 An expansive back lawn slopes gently from the rear of the inn to the water's edge.
 Low tide reveals a sand bar connecting the Saltair Inn to Bar Island, from which Bar Harbor adopted its name in 1918.